aegisoverload/deepfake/README.md

 ## How to use the model

 A save of the best model (.ckpt file) will be saved after training.

-In ~/detect/detect_deep_fake.py change the file path and model path at the top of the code.
-It take an image and prints the prediction of the model.
+In ~/detect/detect_deep_fake.py, change the file path and model path at the top of the code.
+It takes an image and prints the prediction of the model.

 ### If you are not running on colab, you might need to install the following packages